 Clearly defined roles

-Decision making frameworks help teams maintain momentum.
+Scalable decision-making frameworks help teams maintain momentum.
 They help teams reach consensus faster by removing potential points of friction related to ambiguity around ownership.
-When properly defined and adopted, decision making frameworks ensure everyone knows exactly what their role is in the decision making process.
+When properly defined and adopted, decision-making frameworks ensure everyone knows exactly what their role is in the decision making process.

 Closing the gaps